JeffersonLab/btm/README.md

 FRONTEND_SERVER_URL=https://localhost:8443
 BTM_EPICS_ADDR_LIST=localhost
 ```
-Further, the local DataSource must also leverage localhost port forwarding so the `standalone.xml` URL field should be: `url="jdbc:oracle:thin:@//localhost:1521/xepdb1"`.
+Further, the local DataSource must also leverage localhost port forwarding so the `standalone.xml` connection-url field should be: `jdbc:oracle:thin:@//localhost:1521/xepdb1`.

 The [server](https://github.com/JeffersonLab/wildfly/blob/main/scripts/server-setup.sh) and [app](https://github.com/JeffersonLab/wildfly/blob/main/scripts/app-setup.sh) setup scripts can be used to setup a local instance of Wildfly.